Why did so many of my higher ed colleagues take this course?

 - No travel expenses or down time while you learn much more than you would by attending any workshop or conference: 4 weeks give you the time to absorb all the concepts and acquire new skills.

-- The focus of this course is social media and web writing for higher ed: everything will apply to your situation (see the detailed course syllabus).
+- The focus of this course is social media and web writing for higher ed: everything will apply to your situation

 - Your classmates will all work at universities, colleges or schools: you’ll find out how other institutions tackle web writing challenges.